FrancisCrickInstitute/warpAnnotations/README.md

 * Download [Maven](https://maven.apache.org/download.cgi) and follow the [installation instructions](https://maven.apache.org/install.html)

-### 3. Pull bigwarp and all its dependencies using maven
+### 3. Compile bigwarp and get its dependencies using maven

 Go to the `bigwarp` folder in your repo, e.g.: `cd warping/bigwarp` and compile it: